 Preparation and opportunity yield a great result.
 God prepared David to kill Goliath.
 Still, his ability to obey his parent without grumbling allowed him to become the giant slayer.

-- Waiting on God pays; David waited on God to bring his word to pass.
+- Waiting on God pays: David waited on God to bring his word to pass.
 He didn’t try to do things on his own.

 - God truly sees the heart of men.